 Grow light efficiency is here to stay and that’s because being green matters.
 We’ve come a long way in getting more grow light efficiency from our grow light systems.
 We now have quality LED grow lights, double ended grow lights and plasma grow lights.
 Each provides grow equipment advantages for grow light efficiency.
-And, we have robotic efficiency available to get the most out of these grow light systems.
+And, we have robotic grow light efficiency available to get the most out of these grow light systems.
 So, to specifically boost grow light efficiency, we have robotic grow light movers that fire these powerful indoor grow lights closer for higher ppfd.
 And, that’s to more leaf area.
 Here is how that works.

 Stationary grow lights positioned too high